Piaggio MP3: MP3 Hybrid (2009-2017)

 In September 2009, a plug-in hybrid version of the MP3 was launched, following trials in 2008 by the New York City Police Department.
-It has a 125 cm³ Leader engine and a battery-driven 2.6 kW electric motor, with a regenerative braking system.
+It has a 125 cm3 Leader engine and a battery-driven 2.6 kW electric motor, with a regenerative braking system.
 The vehicle has three user-selected variants of hybrid drive to create a vehicle capable of up to 141 mpgus and 0–60 mph in about 5 seconds when both methods of propulsion are used.
 In electric-only mode the MP3 can travel a distance of 11 mi at a maximum speed of 20 mph.
 When both power sources are used the MP3 can run for a maximum of 25 minutes, with performance equivalent to a 250 cc scooter.
-When powered solely by the petrol engine the MP3 is slower than other 125 cm³ machines due to its weight: 249 kg compared with 208 kg for the petrol-only model.
+When powered solely by the petrol engine the MP3 is slower than other 125 cm3 machines due to its weight: 249 kg compared with 208 kg for the petrol-only model.

-In June 2010 Piaggio launched the 300 plug-in Hybrid variant with the 278 cm³ Quasar Euro 3 engine.
+In June 2010 Piaggio launched the 300 plug-in Hybrid variant with the 278 cm3 Quasar Euro 3 engine.

-All MP3 Hybrid versions was discontinued in 2017.
+All MP3 Hybrid versions were discontinued in 2017.